Insomnia Treatment in Greenwich, CT

 How is insomnia treated?

-Insomnia treatment may include the following:
+Acute and chronic insomnia treatment may include the following:

 - Lifestyle modifications, which may consist of losing weight, quitting smoking, exercising regularly, avoiding alcohol, and other changes based on an individual’s needs.